Score Group & Rubric Setup

 Screenshot depicting how power law values are translated into the calculated power law trend value.

-Power Law in Campus Instruction
+Power Law in Instruction

 Save